Easter, Holidays (Other), Top 10

 3. Low in the Grave He Lay– You’re not really a Southern Baptist unless your church does this one every Easter.
 Bonus- I’ve never heard this song in Korean(?), but this choir does a lovely job.

-4. The Old Rugged Cross– What a precious song this is and what a beautiful job this gentleman does on it.
+4. The Old Rugged Cross– What a precious song this is and what a beautiful job this sweet couple does on it.

 5. Sunday’s On the Way– The resurrection is not an allegory for your personal problems coming to an end.
 Other than that, this is pure 80’s “in your face, Devil!”
 CCM awesomeness.